107208579/tracking/shortcuts/README.md

 <br />

 **Shortcuts :: eventExtension**
 Specifies the event extension in minutes.
 When a shortcut (to create a new event) is run, it will check if the same type of event already exists, and if so, will remove the existing event and replace it with a new event by using the original start time but extending the end time by adding the 'eventExtension' minutes.
 This function allows to quickly update the duration of an existing event by simply running the same event multiple times in succession.
-This functionality ties in with the 'eventSearchMinusTime' and 'eventSearchPlusTime' for a more granualar configuration.
+This functionality ties in with the 'eventSearchMinusTime' and 'eventSearchPlusTime' for a more personalised setup.
 * 1
 * 5
 * ...